Stranton Primary School

 My Child has Special Educational Needs or Disabilities (SEND) and the School gives them the support they need to succeed.

 As a school we strive to identify the individual needs of every child and act quickly to meet these whether they are academic or emotional – something which we feel we do very well as a school.
 At Stranton, we operate a graduated response to supporting all pupils including those with additional learning needs; the initial response being through Quality First Teaching.
 In our school, most children will be taught in a mainstream class.
 However, where a child with a SEND need is working in a mainstream class, additional support will be given either in class, or in a small targeted group led by experienced support staff.
-For those children who require more specialist support, we also offer two enhanced provision classrooms.
+For those children who require more specialist support, we also offer three enhanced provision classrooms.
 These classes have a maximum of 15 pupils with a high staffing ratio.
 This enhanced provision enables the children to to access an appropriate curriculum matched to their developmental level, accelerating pupil progress in reading, writing and maths and boosting children’s confidence and engagement in learning.
 Our second graduated response is to provide targeted intervention for children with identified needs or those who may need some extra ‘catch-up’.
 We offer a range of small group intervention programmes that can help to accelerate pupil progress/provide emotional support.
 Depending on the needs of individual children, they will access different interventions led by trained teaching assistants.
 The progress within these interventions are closely monitored and tracked half-termly to measure impact and ensure their effectiveness.
 In addition to this, for the children who require more bespoke support, we offer a range of individualised programmes, usually created in liaison with external agencies such as Speech and Language and Occupational Therapy.
 Children will have dedicated time each week to work on an individual basis with a teaching assistant to complete activities linked to their personal targets.
 Progress within these sessions is monitored by school and other agencies and next steps are decided collectively through multi-agency meetings and discussions.
 Furthermore, the SENDCo will develop effective partnerships and liaise with key professionals and facilitate parental access.
 These may include Educational Psychologists, Child and Adolescent Mental health Service (CAMHS), School Nurse/Community Paediatrician, Physiotherapy team and the Visually Impaired/ Hearing Impaired Support.
 We believe in a fully inclusive approach to supporting pupils with additional needs.
 This means working in partnership with parents or carers to support their child in whatever way we can to enable individuals to achieve their potential.
-We actively encourage parents to come into school and discuss concerns with the class teacher, Miss Sengelow, myself or Mr Nottingham.
+We actively encourage parents to come into school and discuss concerns with the class teacher, Mrs Grant (Head of School) or Miss Sengelow (SENCO).

 The school lets me know how my child is doing